web-ridge/react-native-paper-dates/docusaurus/docs/contributing.md

 ## Development workflow

+> **Working on a Windows machine?** Before executing any of the commands below, please make sure to comment out the line: `yarn-path "scripts/bootstrap.js"` in the `.yarnrc` file located at the project's root.

 To get started with the project, run `yarn bootstrap` in the root directory to install the required dependencies for each package:

 ```sh